intel/pmem-csi/docs/DEVELOPMENT.md

 retesting.
 If two merged PRs don't have code conflicts (which would be detected by GitHub\*) but nonetheless don't work together, the combined testing in the `devel` branch will find that.
-This block updating `master` and thus needs to be dealt with quickly.
+This blocks updating `master` and thus needs to be dealt with quickly.

 Releases are created by branching `release-x.y` from `master` or some